innexgo/PCB/In Development/MFRC522 Board/README.md

 ## Licenses

-The antenna and matching circuitry was designed by Limor Fried/Ladyada for Adafruit Industries.
+The antenna and matching circuitry was designed by Limor Fried/Ladyada and Kevin Townsend for Adafruit Industries.

 It has been adapted to be used with the MFRC522 IC from NXP.